-2. If so, for your agency overall in Fiscal Year 2017, was the average number of days to process simple requests twenty working days or fewer?
+2. If your agency uses a separate track for simple requests, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2018?

-Yes, the average number of days was fewer than 20 working days; the average was 7 working days.
+Yes, the average number of days was fewer than 20 working days; the average was 6.17 working days.

-3. Please provide the percentage of requests processed by your agency in Fiscal Year 2017 that were placed in your simple track.
+3. Please provide the percentage of requests processed by your agency in Fiscal Year 2018 that were placed in your simple track.